Getting started with Jira Software Data Center

 New to Jira?
 Skip the rest of this section.

-Migrating from Jira Server to Jira Data Center?
+Ready to migrate?
 Read through these guides to help minimize disruption during the switch:

 You may not need all of these steps, but they can help you plan ahead and avoid surprises!